denerslemos/JetSmallSystems/README.md

 ## code structure and steps:

 > HiForest
 > > Setup for official HiForest setup.
-Intructions to add event plane informations and pixel layers with measurements are also included
+Intructions to add event plane informations are also included

 > Skim
 > > Produce the skims using HiForest as input.
 We can use CRAB3 or HTCondor to production and is useful to reduce the size of files.